Managing Appliances

 The thresholds for CPU temperature for the 570-SD and 770-SD appliances are:

-Upper critical: 97.000° C
+•Upper critical: 97.000° C

-Upper noncritical: 90.000° C
+•Upper noncritical: 90.000° C

-The temperature is shown on the Health Check page, under Appliance Resources.
-For details, see Appliance Health page details.
+Appliance Health page details.
 The Health Check resources display for a SteelHead SD 3070-SD, a SDI-2030 gateway, and an SDI-5030 gateway shows the CPU temperature as the number of degrees lower than the upper limit.

 A display of 0 means that the appliance is in an upper nonrecoverable state.
 The appliance temperature for a SteelHead SD 3070-SD appliance, a SteelConnect SDI-2030 gateway, and a SteelConnect SDI-5030 gateway might report a negative Celsius temperature as a green check mark because the Intelligent Platform Management Interface (IPMI) tool does not report the actual temperature, but instead reports the thermal margin, which is the processor's thermal specification minus its current temperature.